 Environmental control required the patient to avoid as much as possible the allergens causing the symptoms.
 For perennial allergic rhinitis, this be done by regularly cleaning the house from top to bottom to remove dust, animal dander or pollen.
 For hay fever, simply stay inside when the pollen count is high outside.

-Immunotherapy or allergy shots require regular injections of the allergen to get your body to get your body to desensitize against the allergen.
+Immunotherapy or allergy shots require regular injections of a lower dose or form of the allergen to get your body to get your body to desensitize against the allergen.
 The treatment is done over the course of several months with therapy for 3-5 years.

 Stop the symptoms from occurring by avoiding the allergens that are causing the allergy.
 If unavoidable, ask your doctor for a prescription to help ease the symptoms.

 Allergic rhinitis is not something to be afraid of.
-Fortunately, in a tropical country like the Philippines, seasonal rhinitis is less likely to occur due to the lack of allergens that can cause it.
-If you suspect that you have allergic rhinitis, seek medical attention to get some immediate relief.
+If you suspect that you have allergic rhinitis, seek medical attention to learn how you can better manage your allergies.